gabrundo/Progetto-Basi-Dati/documentazione.md

 	declare
 		anno_esame insegnamento.anno%type;
 	begin
-		select i.anno into anno_esame
+		select anno into anno_esame
-		from appello a inner join insegnamento i on a.corso_laurea = i.corso_laurea and a.codice = i.codice
+		from insegnamento
-		where a.corso_laurea = new.corso_laurea and a.codice = new.codice;
+		where corso_laurea = new.corso_laurea and codice = new.codice;

 		perform *
 		from insegnamento i inner join appello a on a.corso_laurea = i.corso_laurea and a.codice = i.codice